awsdocs/amazon-kendra-developer-guide/doc_source/API_QueryResultItem.md

 ## Contents<a name="API_QueryResultItem_Contents"></a>

  **AdditionalAttributes**   <a name="Kendra-Type-QueryResultItem-AdditionalAttributes"></a>
-One or more additional attribues associated with the query result\.
+One or more additional attributes associated with the query result\.
 Type: Array of [AdditionalResultAttribute](API_AdditionalResultAttribute.md) objects
 Required: No